 - Enhanced Court Security.
 There are always considerable security concerns when transporting prisoners to and from court both on public streets and at the point of transfer at the courthouse.
 Moving fewer prisoners daily means fewer risks to the public.

 - Reduced Transportation Costs.
 The cost of transporting prisoners to court and back to jail is considerable.
 It includes the time spent by drivers and guards and the cost of purchasing, or renting, and operating transport vehicles.
-In a large court system, this can be a considerable expense.
+In large court systems this can be a considerable expense.

 - Reduced Need for Holding Cells.
 With fewer prisoners being brought to the courthouse each day, the size of central holding areas, and holding areas adjacent to courtrooms, may be reduced.